yhlleo/DeepSegmentor/README.md

 ### 4.Training

-Download a dataset and copy it into the folder `datasets`, you can use our provided data loading module or rewrite new ones.
+Before the training, please download the dataset and copy it into the folder `datasets`.

  - Crack Detection